SAULdigitalfabrication/benchparklet/README.md

    5. 6x 12mm diameter nuts

 Once all the correct parts have been gathered follow this process for each set
-* Attach a bolt to one end of three threaded bars
+* Attach a nut to one end of three threaded bars
 * Slot each of these bars through the holes on  the first panel, e.g. Panel 1, Panel 11, Panel 21, etc.,
   * Ensure that the number on the panel is facing outwards, e.g, not facing in the direction where the next panel will be placed.
 * Place an 18mm and a 12mm spacer on each bar